Crackskull Row

 Crackskull Row is a play by Honor Molloy.
-Originally premiering Off-Broadway at The Cell Theatre in September 2016, the play subsequently transferred to the Irish Repertory Theatre, beginning February of 2017.
+Originally premiering Off-Broadway at The Cell Theatre in September 2016, the play subsequently transferred to the Irish Repertory Theatre, beginning February 2017.
 The New York Times named the play a "Critic's Pick."

 Set in Dublin in 1999, with flashbacks to the 1960s, the play follows the Moorigan family as they navigate poverty, violence, and deep-seated secrets.